altair-graphql/altair/packages/altair-docs/docs/features/settings-pane.md

 }
 ```

+In the desktop apps, the settings are stored in a `altair_settings.json` file in the app's data directory.
+The settings are loaded from this file when the app starts up.
+The settings can also be updated from the settings modal in the app.

 The available options are listed here:

 ### `theme` - Specifies the theme

 Options include `light`, `dark`, `dracula`, `system`.

 ### `language` - Specifies the language

 The options are any of the valid language codes according to: [https://support.crowdin.com/api/language-codes/](https://support.crowdin.com/api/language-codes/).

 However not all the languages are translated.
 The available translations are [English, French, Español, Czech, German, Brazilian, Russian, Chinese Simplified, Japanese, Serbian, Italian, Polish, Korea](https://crowdin.com/project/altair-gql).

 ### `addQueryDepthLimit` - Specifies how deep the 'Add query' functionality would go

 You can specify any valid number here.

 ### `tabSize` - Specifies the tab size in the editor

 You can specify any valid number here.

 ### `theme.fontsize` - Specifies the base font size

 _Default: 24_

 ### `theme.editorFontFamily` - Specifies the font family for the editors

 Any valid CSS font family combinations can be used here.

 ### `disablePushNotification` - Specifies if native push notifications should be disabled

 _Default: false_

 ### `enableExperimental` - Enable experimental features in Altair.
 Note: The features might be unstable

 _Default: false_

 ### `alert.disableWarnings` - Disable warning alerts

 _Default: false_

 ### `plugin.list` - Specifies a list of enabled plugins (requires enableExperimental to be true)

 _Default: []_
 Plugins are specified in a string format `<plugin-source>:<plugin-name>@<version>::[<opt>]->[<opt-value>]`: